robertwgh/AndroidNativeLauncher/README.md

 * Support subfolders.
 Input files and configurations loaded by the native program can be put in subfolders, in the native program, use relative path to access them.
 * Support output files.
 Output files can be retrieved from the working directory.

+## Install
+* Install is simple.
+Download the apk file under *android_apk*, and install it on your Android device.
+Then you are good to go.

 ## Instructions
-  1. Copy your native program (compiled by ndk-build) in a folder on your sdcard, e.g. /sdcard/test/
+  1. Copy your native program (compiled by ndk-build) in a folder on your sdcard, e.g. /sdcard/test/.
   2. Copy all dependent shared libraries (.so) to that folder.
   3. Copy input files to the same folder.
   4. Press the button "Load native program".